-David counsels artists and creative entrepreneurs including musicians and other performing artists, authors, fashion designers, photographers and graphic designers, as well as arts organizations, media and marketing companies, and other corporate entities in a variety of industries in connection with their intellectual capital.
+David counsels a wide range of clients, from individual artists, professional athletes, and entrepreneurs, to major media companies, arts organizations, and other corporate entities in a variety of industries in connection with their intellectual capital.
 With a background in music and the arts, he understands both the incredible value of creativity and the unique challenges associated with that creativity in the modern digital marketplace.
 In addition to his intellectual property practice, David has over a decade of experience successfully representing clients in the courtroom in both intellectual property and commercial litigation matters.

 IP infringement is a serious concern and can lead to lost revenue, lost opportunities, litigation, and irreparable damage to valuable brands and goodwill.
 Mr. Gold is an experienced litigator having enforced and defended rights afforded under federal and state laws including the United States Copyright Act, the Digital Millennium Copyright Act, the United States Trademark (Lanham) Act, and the United States Patent Act.
-He has successfully resolved disputes involving trademarks, trade dress, copyrights, gray market goods, trade secrets, unfair competition, defamation and publicity and privacy rights.
+He has successfully resolved disputes involving trademarks, trade dress, copyrights, gray market goods, trade secrets, unfair competition, defamation, and publicity and privacy rights.
 Mr. Gold has also represented musicians and corporate clients in negotiations involving major performing rights organizations such as the American Society of Composers, Authors and Publishers (ASCAP).

-In his broader civil and commercial litigation practice, Mr. Gold has successfully represented clients in state and federal court in matters concerning contracts, insurance disputes, claims of fraud, fiduciary obligations and professional liability, real estate disputes, employment law, property tax appeals, shareholder/partnership discord.
+In his broader civil and commercial litigation practice, Mr. Gold has successfully represented clients in state and federal court in matters concerning contracts, commercial transactions, claims of fraud, fiduciary obligations and professional liability, real estate disputes, insurance disputes, employment law, and shareholder/partnership discord.

 Active in a host of industry organizations, Mr. Gold is a member and previous two-term Chair of the Entertainment, Arts and Sports Law Section of the New Jersey State Bar Association and is also a member of the Association’s Intellectual Property Section.
 He is a member of the John C. Lifland American Inn of Court and has held numerous board positions including with the New Jersey Volunteer Lawyers for the Arts (NJVLA), Arts Horizons, and the New York Metropolitan Symphony, “Music With a Cause,” an organization he founded to draw attention to and support a variety of beneficial causes.